jitsi/jitsi-meet/INSTALL.md

 change references to that to match your host, and generate some passwords for `YOURSECRET1` and `YOURSECRET2`.

-There are also some complete [example config files](https://www.dropbox.com/sh/jgp4s8kp6xuyubr/5FACgJmqLD) available..
+There are also some complete [example config files](https://www.dropbox.com/sh/jgp4s8kp6xuyubr/5FACgJmqLD) available, mentioned in each section.

 ## Install prosody and otalk modules
 ```sh